Why Data is the Key to Risk Management

-For facility managers, who can end up doing a certain amount of fire fighting, risk can be a many-headed monster.
+For facility managers, who can end up doing a rather significant amount of fire fighting, operational risk can be a many-headed monster.

 Should we repair an asset or replace it?
 What if we get another hot summer and go over our electricity budget again?
 Will the cement in the parking garage last another two years?
 What if we aren’t as accessibility-compliant as we think?

 Fortunately, risk is a monster that can be tamed (at least partially) with information.
 Combining current and historical data will help real property professionals make informed decisions, no matter what risk management framework they follow.
 To be useful, however, the information has to be readily accessible.

 There are numerous types of risk associated with facilities management, and some of these will vary according to industry.
 For example, a healthcare facility has additional risks that an office building does not: loss of electrical power is an inconvenience in most workplaces but is potentially deadly in an operating room.

 However, most facilities have the following types of risk and have started to use more advanced technology to mitigate them.
 Let’s take a tour of the current tactical thinking in managing different types of risk.